yeller/laboratory/README.md

 ## Faster, more Validated Science

 Whilst running experiments as maps is easy, and very flexible, looking keys up in maps ain't the fastest thing for the JVM to optimize.
-Instead fineman offers a simple record wrapper for experiments, which dramatically changes performance:
+Instead laboratory offers a simple record wrapper for experiments, which dramatically changes performance:

 ```clojure
 (science/make-it-faster! experiment) ; returns a record
 ```

-TODO: benchmark dat science

 ## Rationale

 Feature flags are *great* for rolling out production code changes gradually.
 But they don't go far enough for changes to critical paths - there's nothing in them about comparing results, or comparing performance of each side.
-That's where Fineman comes in.
+That's where laboratory comes in.

 ## Non-Goals

-Fineman leaves choice of metrics system, how to record mismatches, how to enable experiments for particular cases all up to you.
+laboratory leaves choice of metrics system, how to record mismatches, how to enable experiments for particular cases all up to you.

 ## Punted On